jmbeesley/inquisit_for_bc_screen/README.md

 ## Running INQUISIT

-This code simply copies the pre-porcessed annotation data, performs intersections between input variants and these annoations, then computes scores for each category of potential SNP effect (coding, promoter, distal).
+This code simply copies the pre-processed annotation data, performs intersections between input variants and these annotations, then computes scores for each category of potential SNP effects (coding, promoter, distal).
+A bed file containing BCAC candidate casual variants from the fine-mapping analysis (Fachal et al., 2019) is provided in the reference directory.

 bash code/inquisit.sh <run_name> <snp_list>